-In any case, the first step is to put DNSKEYs in place using the new algorithm.
+If you are using other methods to sign the zone, the administrator needs to do more work.
+The first step is to put DNSKEYs in place using the new algorithm.
 You must generate the K\ files for the new algorithm and put them in the zone's key directory, where named can access them.
 Take care to set appropriate ownership and permissions on the keys.
 If the auto-dnssec zone option is set to maintain, named automatically signs the zone with the new keys, based on their timing metadata when the dnssec-loadkeys-interval elapses or when you issue the rndc loadkeys command.
-Otherwise, for primary zones, you can use nsupdate to add the new DNSKEYs to the zone; this causes named to use them to sign the zone.
-For secondary zones, e.g., on a "bump in the wire" signing server, nsupdate cannot be used.